skramm/homog2d/docs/homog2d_manual.md

 A unit-test program is included.
 It is uses the [Catch2](https://github.com/catchorg/Catch2) library.
-The travis-based CI loads the 2.13.6 release.
+The Github CI loads the 2.13.6 release.
 It is build and run with `$ make test`.
 It has been tested both with gcc7.5 (Ubuntu 18) and gcc9.4 (Ubuntu 20).